Internet Freedom And Digital Security

 CREATING AN INTERNET CENTERED IN RACE, CASTE, AND GENDER EQUITY

 As a result, Equality Labs has several projects that look at the digital rights, freedom of information, and digital resiliency of our communities.

 Digital security will not end repression on its own.
-But people must use it to guard data and collective strategies that aid the process of fighting repression.
-For where the law has failed in protecting our privacy rights, digital and operational security practices can help us defend them.
+But people must use it to guard data and strategies that help us fight against it.
+Where the law has failed to protect our privacy rights, digital and operational security practices can help us defend it.
 Our training will help you make informed decisions about how to protect yourselves and your partners online, reduce harmful levels of surveillance and navigate new risks as they arise.

 While there can never be a silver bullet solution to surveillance, we believe being informed about what tools to use and knowing your rights can help you feel safer as you organize.
 We can guide you through that process.
 Think of it as harm reduction for the digital organizer!